connorrothschild/tpltheme/README.md

 #### Color Palettes

-The function `view_palette` plots base color palettes included in `tplthemes`.
+The function `view_palette` plots base color palettes included in `tpltheme`.
 All TPL color palettes are led by the notation `palette_tpl_*` and therefore can be easily autocompleted within RStudio.